Reawakening of the Medicine People, part 6: Return of the Bearwalker

 NOOKE is the name of the Ojibwe bear clan.
 It is no coincidence that the word forms the beginning of NOOKOMIS, which in our language means "grandmother."
 Grandmother bear is the one who, many strings of lives ago, initiated the manidoo makwa ikwewowin (spirit bear women's ceremony), a very old women's rite of passage that is still being conducted today.*

-The ceremony, conducted around the time when girls journey to womanhood and become mako-wii ("bear-woman"), connects young women with their spirit by having them take on the strength of Grandmother Bear.
-Walking the Spirit Bear Trail gives women, in their roles of ikwe (woman) and weniijaanid (mother), and, among others, of odawemaan (sister), ozigosan (aunt), and odaangoshenyan (cousin), support throughout their lives as it strengthens their place and purpose within their kin and community.
+The ceremony, held as girls transition into womanhood and become mako-wii ("bear-woman"), connects young women with their spirit by instilling them with the strength of Grandmother Bear.
+Walking the Spirit Bear Trail provides women, in their roles as ikwe (woman) and weniijaanid (mother), as well as in roles such as odawemaan (sister), ozigosan (aunt), and odaangoshenyan (cousin), with support throughout their lives, reinforcing their place and purpose within their family and community.

 Amanj igo apii waabamad maaba makwa gamiigwechendamomi.
 Gichinokiitaagna maampii makwa pane.